 Confounding is where an apparent relationship between an exposure and an outcome is really due, in whole or in part, to a third factor that is associated with both the exposure and the outcome of interest.
 Confounding is a mixing of effects because the effect of the exposure we might be interested in is mixed up with the effect of some other factor.
 Age, sex and socioeconomic status (SES) are common confounders.

-The Data Linkage Branch of the WA Department of Health maintains a series of Data Quality Statements containing information on the core datasets (http://www.datalinkage-wa.org.au/downloads/dlb_reports).
-These provide insight into the characteristics of many of the datasets that are used in the Child Development Atlas, and will help users of the Atlas to understand the variety of strategies and tools used to ensure that the linkage system contains the highest quality links.
+The Data Linkage Branch of the WA Department of Health maintains the Data Linkage System.
+Please go to https://www.datalinkage-wa.org.au/dlb-services/ for insight into the data linkage process and the characteristics of many of the datasets that are used in the Child Development Atlas.
+This information will also help users of the Atlas to understand the variety of strategies and tools used to ensure that the linkage system contains the highest quality links.

 Ardal S, & Ennis S (2001).
 Data detectives: Uncovering systematic errors in administrative databases.
 In Proceedings: Symposium 2001, Achieving Data Quality in a Statistical Agency: A Methodological Perspective.